sumedhvdatar/PortraitSegmentation/README.md

-# Portrait Segmentation Using Deep Neural Networks
+# Image Segmentation and Portrait Mode Using Deep Learning

 Pipeline
 --------